luroto/shell_v2/README.md

-# simple_shell
+# shell_v2
 ---
-This is the repository for the custom shell we built as the final project for the first trimester at Holberton School.
+This is the repository for a second version of the Shell Holberton School project

 ## Description
 This shell is able to get data typed into the standard input, read it, determine if it has a function or not and execute commands if that is the case.